Welcome students and teachers

 CEFF 4 CLASSROOMS Festival AT-A-GLANCE

 COST: FREE!
-PRE-REGISTRATION IS REQUIRED TO RESERVE VIRTUAL SEATS FOR ALL OF YOUR STUDENTS.
+PRE-REGISTRATION IS REQUIRED TO RESERVE SPACE FOR ALL OF YOUR STUDENTS.

-What: Enjoy a 1.5 hour screening of a variety of youth-friendly environmental films, selected from over 130 submitted films this year.
-Watch the films when it fits your class schedule anytime between Friday, February 12th and Sunday, February 21st.
+What: Enjoy a 1.5-2 hour screening of a variety of youth-friendly environmental films, selected from over 150 submitted films.
 Selected films will range in length and subject matter.
-CEFF 4 Classrooms will also include a special live Q & A session with filmmakers and other experts on Friday, February 19th from 10:00-11:30 am!
-Watching the films prior to the live event is suggested but not required.
+CEFF 4 Classrooms will also include a special live Q & A session with filmmakers and other experts.

-Extras: Each teacher will receive a resource package as well as 1 free unlock code to access another film screening session during the festival.
+Extras: Each teacher will receive a resource package as well as 1 free ticket to watch another film screening session during the festival.

 Your CEFF checklist for the school year: